Shinozaki Station: History

+Shinozaki Station opened on 14 September 1986 as the terminus of the Toei Shinjuku Line.
+It became an intermediate station on 19 March 1989 when the extension to Motoyawata opened.
+The west gate (Twin Place side) of the station opened on 20 May 2008.
+Platform screen doors were brought into service on 19 May 2018.

 Surrounding area

 The station is located underground just north of National Route 14 (Keiyō Road) and the Shuto Expressway's No. 7 Komatsugawa Line.
 Commercial and shopping facilities are clustered around the station, but the remainder is primarily residential.
 The Edogawa River is approximately 1 kilometer northeast.
 Other points of interest include: